-Email may be used to disseminate information to DRB members and may be used during deliberative session for a specific application.
-However, it should not be used to discuss other DRB business.
-Individual members may email the Planner to request information.
+Email may be used to disseminate information to DRB members and may be used during deliberative sessions for a specific application.
+However, it should not be used to discuss other DRB businesses.
+Individual members may email the staff to the DRB to request information.
 Email exchanges among a quorum of members related to town business should not occur, except during a deliberative session.
 In the event that such an exchange does occur, it should be disclosed at a public meeting.
 Richmond does not currently have a policy on the retention of email.